There are times when apologizing is absolutely necessary. Here are tips to make sure you don’t bungle your next “I’m sorry.”

-It’s true.
-Women do apologize a lot.
 Sure, it may be a simple verbal tic and not a clue to your true character.
-But if you want to be heard, you really need to stop starting every sentence with “sorry.”
+But if you want to be heard, stop starting every sentence with “sorry.”

-Does that make us seem weak or sad — or compassionate and thoughtful?
+Does that make us seem weak — or compassionate and thoughtful?
 The key, I suppose, is knowing when an apology is truly necessary — and how to do it the right way.

 Of course, there will be times when apologizing is absolutely required.
-Not because you are weak, but because you are a grown-up.
+Not because you’re a pushover, but because you are a grown-up.

-According to communications expert Stacey Hanke, author of “Influence Redefined: Be the Leader You Were Meant to Be, Monday to Monday,” apologies require a great deal of humility, which can challenge your pride and ego.
+According to communications expert Stacey Hanke, author of “Influence Redefined: Be the Leader You Were Meant to Be, Monday to Monday,” apologies require a great deal of humility and can challenge your pride and ego.
 After all, an apology is an open admission of failure, which is especially tough for leaders.

 Placing blame or trying to justify your actions will diminish the power of your apology and hurt your credibility.
 Using excuses to justify your actions or shortcomings will only intensify the feelings of rejection, animosity, anger and pain.
 Simply own your mistake.
 Acknowledge what you should have done differently and commit to making a change in the future.